tensorpack/tensorpack/docs/tutorial/dataflow.md

 DataFlow is fast enough for problems up to the scale of multi-GPU ImageNet training.
 See [efficient dataflow tutorial](http://tensorpack.readthedocs.io/en/latest/tutorial/efficient-dataflow.html) for details.
+Therefore, for most usecases, writing format conversion/preprocessing code with TensorFlow operators doesn't help you at all.